 Valerian essential oil contains chemicals that have a calming effect on our nerves.
 Also, they have a sedative effect that can help to promote sleep.
 For best results, add a few drops to your aromatherapy diffuser and inhale the scents.

-Five Ways to Use Relaxing Essential Oils to Restore Your Calm and Balance
+5 Ways to Use Relaxing Essential Oils to Restore Your Calm and Balance

-Inhalation.
-You can add diluted oils to your palms, rub them together than holding your hands 5 inches before your face, take a long deep breath.
+Inhalation: You can add diluted oils to your palms, rub them together than holding your hands 5 inches before your face, take a long deep breath.
 You can add a few drops to cotton balls, or you can also add a few drops to a scarf and inhale.

-Add to your bath or shower.
-Essential oil steam is another method for safely indulging in essential oils.
+Add to your bath or shower: Essential oil steam is another method for safely indulging in essential oils.
 What better way to indulge in the aroma of essential oils than in your shower or bath?
 You can add essential oils to Epsom salts, gel or carrier oil.
 Keep in mind that you want to mix these oils with something other than water as oil and water do not necessarily mix!

-Aromatherapy by the diffuser.
-Diffusers provide us with access a longer lasting and intense benefit in that you can use them in your home, place of business or wherever…allowing others to partake in the joys of these potent oils.
+Use a diffuser: Diffusers provide us with access a longer lasting and intense benefit in that you can use them in your home, place of business or wherever…allowing others to partake in the joys of these potent oils.
 You can create a spa-like environment in a matter of just a few minutes.

-Air Freshener.
-You can create your own air freshener using water and essential oils.
+Air Freshener: You can create your own air freshener using water and essential oils.
 You can mix three to five drops of oil with two ounces of water in a spray bottle and spray it in the air or on your bed before you go to sleep.